Butzbach station

 Butzbach station is a station in the town of Butzbach in the German state of Hesse on the Main–Weser Railway.
-The station was formerly the starting point of the Butzbach–Lich railway leading to Lich and Grünberg.The station is classified by Deutsche Bahn as a category 4 station.
+The station was formerly the starting point of the Butzbach–Lich Railway leading to Lich and Grünberg.
+The station is classified by Deutsche Bahn as a category 4 station.

 History

-The station was opened along with the Butzbach–Friedberg section of the Main-Weser Railway on 9 November 1850.
+The station was opened along with the Butzbach–Friedberg section of the Main–Weser Railway on 9 November 1850.

-On 28 March 1904, the Butzbach–Lich railway was opened.
-This had its own station, Butzbach West station, adjacent to the state station.
-From here, trains ran via Butzbach Ost, which is still the location of the line's operations, and Griedel to Lich Süd near the Gießen–Gelnhausen railway (also known as the Lahn-Kinzig Railway).
-On 1 August 1909, this line was extended to Grünberg, to connect with the Gießen–Fulda railway.
-Another line opened on 2 April 1910 branched off from Griedel through the Wetter valley to Bad Nauheim Nord.
-The last section from Butzbach Ost to Oberkleen, then in the Prussian district of Wetzlar, was completed on 1 June 1910.
-On 27 May 1961, passenger and freight traffic ended on the section of the line between Butzbach and Lich.
-The last passenger service between Butzbach and Bad Nauheim Nord ran on 31 May 1975.
+On 28 March 1904, the Butzbach–Lich Railway was opened.
+This had its own station, Butzbach West station, next to the mainline station.
+From here, trains ran via Butzbach Ost, where the railway's operating base is still located, and Griedel to Lich Süd near the Gießen–Gelnhausen railway (also known as the Lahn-Kinzig Railway).
+The line was extended to Queckborn on 15 July 1909 and to Grünberg Süd on 1 August 1909, connecting with the Gießen–Fulda railway.
+Another line of the railway branched off at Griedel and ran through the Wetter valley to Bad Nauheim Nord, which could be worked throughout from 2 April 1910.
+The line from Butzbach Ost was extended to Ebersgöns on 13 May 1910, after a postponement from 1 May, and the final section from Ebersgöns to Oberkleen, then in the Prussian district of Wetzlar, was completed on 1 June 1910.
+Passenger services between Butzbach West and Butzbach Ost and between Griedel and Lich Süd ended on 27 May 1961, when the section from Hof- und Dorf-Güll to Lich Süd closed completely.
+The last passenger service between Butzbach Ost and Bad Nauheim Nord, and the last on the railway as a whole, ran on 31 May 1975.

 Services

-Since the cessation of passenger service on the BLE, Butzbach station is no longer a railway junction.
-However, several Regional-Express and Regionalbahn services stop in Butzbach.
-Most important is the Mittelhessen-Express, which runs from Frankfurt Main Station via Friedberg and Butzbach to Gießen.
-There, it splits into two sections: the front section of the train continues via Marburg to Treysa, while the rear section reverses and continues through Wetzlar and Herborn to Dillenburg.
-Regionalbahn services run from Friedberg via Bad Nauheim, Butzbach, Langgöns and Großen-Linden to Gießen.
-During the peak hours Butzbach is served by individual Regional-Express services that run from Frankfurt via Giessen to Marburg.
-Long-distance services run non-stop through the station.
+Butzbach station is no longer a railway junction.
+It is served by the Mittelhessen-Express services RB 40 and RB 41, which run coupled between Frankfurt Hauptbahnhof and Gießen.
+The two portions divide there: RB 41 continues via Marburg to Treysa, while RB 40 continues via Wetzlar and Herborn to Dillenburg.
+These services have been operated by Hessische Landesbahn since December 2023, when the line RB 37 between Frankfurt and Gießen was also introduced, serving all intermediate stations.
+Since the timetable change in December 2025, RB 40 and RB 41 have run hourly between Gießen and Frankfurt, calling only at Butzbach, Bad Nauheim and Friedberg.
+Some Regional-Express services on line RE 30 between Frankfurt and Kassel also call at Butzbach, mainly at peak times; most RE 30 trains run through without stopping.

-Butzbach station has not been made barrier-free for the disabled.
-In 2009, the station was equipped with an electronic passenger information system.
+Accessibility

-Buses
+Only platform 1 has step-free access; platforms 2 and 3 do not.
+All three platforms have passenger information displays and public address systems, but none has tactile guidance for blind and partially sighted passengers.
+Platform 1 is 76 cm high, while platforms 2 and 3 are 38 cm.